Janudanie/EasyLiving/README.md

 ### Microservices - The new app
 Making as the new app will be made using the microservice arcitekture, it will consists of many, small app, each tending to a small portion of the combined software.
 The main benifit of this is that it gonna be easier to scale the individual microservice if it is becomming a bottle neck.
 Another advantage is that a single service can be easly updated.

+The app consists of the following microservices:

+* Rest Frontend - Handles Client request
+* Camunda Frontend - Handles Client request
+* CLI Frontend - Handles Client request
+* Backup service - Handles Frontend request, save the committed changes to the database
+* Configurator - Handles the configuring of the IoT devices
+* Logging service - Handles all logs

 #### Logical Data Model
 ![alt text](https://github.com/Janudanie/EasyLiving/blob/main/Logical%20Data%20Model/Logical%20Data%20Model.png "Easy Living logical data model")